JeffersonLab/jlab_archiver_client/README.md

 Compute statistics (min, max, mean, etc.) over time bins.
 Efficient for analyzing trends.

-Note: Statistical computations are performed on the myquery server which saves on outbound traffic, but still requires all data be streamed to the myquery server.
+**Note:** Statistical computations are performed on the myquery server which saves on outbound traffic, but still requires all data be streamed to the myquery server.

+**Note:** Example assumes you are running the provided docker container.

 ```python
 from jlab_archiver_client import MyStats, MyStatsQuery